 We will provide a boxed lunch for each attendee and all dietary restrictions noted on the registration form are honored.
 Coffee, tea, water, and snacks will be available throughout the day and attendees are welcome to use our covered patio and garden while eating lunch.

 We encourage attendees to limit cell phone use during the retreat and checking email is discouraged.

 We are so excited to welcome you back to our retreat center.
 If you have any questions or feedback regarding the retreats, please contact Abby Hyman.

 Click here to register.

-Abby Hyman is the Program Assistant and one of the retreat facilitators.
+Abby Hyman is the Program Associate and one of the retreat facilitators.